//

 Methods

 A functionally graded material (FGM) architecture (W → B4C → Eurofer97) was developed using CSAM, supported by neutronics analysis.
 Powder blends were engineered with suitable binders to enable deposition of metal matrix composites (MMCs) incorporating shielding materials.
 Process optimisation focused on balancing deposition efficiency, shielding material retention, and interfacial integrity.
 Demonstrators were produced in planar and tubular geometries and characterised using detailed microscopy, hardness, and dilatometry.
-Figure 1 shows the Titomic TKF-1000 CSAM cell at TWI that was used for this study.
+The Titomic TKF-1000 CSAM cell at TWI was used for this study.

 Results